tomekzakrzewski/lottery/README.md

 # Lotto Lottery Game

 Number based lottery game.
 User selects 6 unique numbers between 1-99 and receives a ticket ID.
 Random generated numbers are drawn every Saturday at 12:00.
-Users can check the lottery results using their unique ticket id.
+Users can check the lottery results using their unique ticket ID.

 ## Technologies used